DroidsOnRoids/swift-style-guide/README.markdown

 * [Language](#language)
 * [Copyright Statement](#copyright-statement)

 ## Naming

-Use descriptive names with camel case for classes, methods, variables, etc. Class names should be capitalized, while method names and variables should start with a lower case letter.
+Use descriptive names, prioritizing clarity over brevity.

+* Use `UpperCamelCase` for types and protocols
+* Use `camelCase` for everything else

 **Preferred:**